Aadi-Mittal-2004/Spotifytoyoutubeplaylistconverter/README.md

-# Spotifytoyoutubeplaylistconverter
-This is a simple Python program which helps us to solve a very annoying issue in our daily life which is "converting a Spotify playlist to youtube one ".Since I am an avid music lover and mostly use youtube music for this I need a way to convert my friend's spotify playlist to youtube.
+This is a simple Python program designed to solve a common and frustrating issue: converting Spotify playlists to YouTube.
+As an avid music lover who primarily uses YouTube, I needed a way to easily convert my friend's Spotify playlists.

-TO use this program you have to follow these following steps:
+To use this program, follow these steps:

-1. go to spotify developer page and register
-2. make an app and get the cliendt id and client secreat
+Register on the Spotify Developer page and create an app to obtain the client ID and client secret.
-3. go to youtube cloud console and register
-4. create a project
-5. search for yotube data api 3 and enable it
-6. go to youtube api and make a api key and make credientials like client id and client secreat
-7. make sure to restrict the api key to youtube data api 3
+Register on the YouTube Cloud Console, create a project, and enable the YouTube Data API 3.
+Generate API keys and credentials (client ID and client secret) for YouTube API, ensuring the API key is restricted to YouTube Data API 3.
-8. register app as desktop app on youtube cloud console and publish the app
+Register the app as a desktop app on the YouTube Cloud Console and publish it.
-9. download the creadiential json file in the same folder as of the code
+Download the credential JSON file and place it in the same folder as the code.
-10. cerate an .env file in the same folder and initialize all the credientials and api keys
+Create an `.env` file in the same folder and initialize all the credentials and API keys.
-11. install all the modules
-12. run your program sould be running fine . enjoy 🥳

-While making this project I have faced many difficulties like:
->How to connect spotify to python
->How to extract data from spotify API
->How to organise the extracted data so it will be easy to use in next steps
->How to connect to Youtube Api
->How to get around the daily quota limit of youtube API I started the project myself but after extracting data from spotify api i felt stuck and cant figerout the way forward after that i used chatgpt to help me in this and after a day or two of back and forth with it i am finally happy with the product

- Some places i got stuck and the way i come out of it.It will help you  if you want to make a similar project:
- >how to do the spotify Oauth and get access token : for this i used this video https://www.youtube.com/watch?v=WAmEZBEeNmg
- >since youtube has a daily quota i can't add a full playlist by searching and adding using youtube api so i used webscraping for searching and getting video id and use youtube api to make playlist and add songs
- >to do the youtube authentication i used chatgpt

- Some feature i felt that can be imporved upon:
- >the program only take the first 100 songs of a playlist (limitation on spotify): this can be solved using offset after 100 songs if there are any
->youtube daily quota: for this i do not have any idea how to solve this
+Install the required modules.
+Run the program, and it should work smoothly.
+Enjoy! 🥳 During the development of this project, I encountered several challenges, including connecting to Spotify and extracting data from the Spotify API, organizing the extracted data for easy use, connecting to the YouTube API, and working around the daily quota limit of the YouTube API.

+To overcome these challenges, I followed a helpful video tutorial for Spotify OAuth and access token retrieval.
+Since YouTube has a daily quota, I couldn't add a full playlist using the YouTube API alone.
+To address this, I used web scraping to search and retrieve video IDs, and then utilized the YouTube API to create playlists and add songs.
+The YouTube authentication process was facilitated with the help of ChatGPT.

+One limitation of the program is that it currently only supports the first 100 songs of a playlist, due to a limitation in Spotify.
+To overcome this, you could implement offset functionality to retrieve more songs.
+As for the YouTube daily quota limitation, I'm still exploring potential solutions.

-i hope you would like this and i am open to any suggestions .
+I hope you find this program useful, and I'm open to any suggestions or improvements.
+Thank you!
-Thnak you